-The Speech-Language Pathologists and Occupational Therapists at Premier Pediatric Therapy are state licensed and have the Certificate of Clinical Competence from the American Speech Language and Hearing Association (ASHA) and the American Occupational Therapy Association (AOTA).
+The Speech-Language Pathologists, Occupational Therapists and Physical Therapists at Premier Pediatric Therapy are state licensed and have the Certificate of Clinical Competence from the American Speech Language and Hearing Association (ASHA) the American Occupational Therapy Association (AOTA) and the American Physical Therapy Association (APTA).
 Each therapist has at minimum of a Master’s Degree and post-graduate training.
-Our close team of Speech-Language Pathologists and Occupational Therapists each have our own unique areas of interest and expertise.
+Our close team of Speech-Language Pathologists, Occupational Therapists and Physical Therapists each have our own unique areas of interest and expertise.

 Laura is the owner and director of Premier Pediatric Therapy, P.A.
 Laura received her Bachelors degree in Communication Sciences and Disorders from the University of Florida.
 She then continued to earn a Masters in Speech-Language Pathology.
 Laura has a passion for learning, researching, and helping children communicate.
 In December of 2015, she received her Doctorate in the field of Speech-Language Pathology, with a research concentration in the area of Autism Spectrum Disorder.
 Laura is a licensed Speech-Language Pathologist in the state of Florida and a certified member of the American Speech-Language and Hearing Association.